Table of Contents

 - k=Dimensionless nut factor or tightening factor

-Nut Factor on Flange Bolt Torque calculation
+Nut Factor on Flange Bolt Torque Calculation

 The nut factor or tightening factor (k) is a “modified” friction factor.
 It is an empirically derived correlation factor that includes the impact of friction.
 The nut factor depends on various factors including the following: